By Drew Bush

 “I’ve been biking for transport for a while now, probably about 15 years,” SmartHalo Co-Founder, Xavier Peich, told Geothink.ca at the 2017 Summer Institute at McGill University in Montreal, QC.
 “When I was younger, when I was doing my bachelors, I spent a year abroad in Paris as a student.
 And I traveled the whole year by bike.
 And I feel that I discovered the city so well just because I was biking all the time—perhaps better than some Parisians there.
 And I noticed that there were some places that I have been going often.
 And other places that I was just discovering.”

-Check out a video of SmartHalo Co-Founder Xavier Peich talking about SmartHalo at the 2017 Geothink Summer Institute in the second half of this video also featuring Local Logic Co-Founder Vincent-Charles Hodder.
+Check out a video of SmartHalo Co-Founder Xavier Peich talking about SmartHalo at the 2017 Geothink Summer Institute in the first half of this video also featuring Local Logic Co-Founder Vincent-Charles Hodder.

 “And towards the end of the year, I sort of wanted to know, like hey, it would be neat to see a sort of heat map of like where I’ve been and are there places I go all the time,” he added.
 “So that was one thing.
 And the other thing is—and that was back then before smartphones—so it was a built difficult to find your way around town or especially a new city.
 And I found myself wanting to have a very simple interface that would connect to my phone to show me directions.”